Fix Windows Error 0xc0000034 - BCD Missing Repair Guide

 -

-diskpartagain to select your small FAT32 partition,assign letter=B, and runbcdboot C:/windows /s B: /f UEFI(replace C with your identified drive letter). -
+diskpart, useselect volumefor the small FAT32 partition (100-500MB), typeassign letter=B, and then runbcdboot C:/windows /s B: /f UEFI(replace C with your identified drive letter). -

 Still not working?

-If you still see the error, boot back into the USB Command Prompt and run sfc /scannow followed by chkdsk C: /r to repair filesystem corruption.
-If zero Windows installations are found during the rebuild process, your drive's partition table may be mismatched (MBR vs GPT).
-In that case, you may need to convert the partition structure or perform a clean Windows install as a last resort.
+If the repair fails, boot back into the Command Prompt and run sfc /scannow followed by chkdsk C: /r (replacing C with your drive letter) to check for file system integrity.
+If zero Windows installations are found during the rebuild process, your drive's partition table may be incompatible with your BIOS mode, requiring a conversion from MBR to GPT.

 Frequently asked questions

-No, these commands only repair the boot configuration files.
-Your personal files and installed programs remain untouched on the partition.
+No, these commands only repair the system files responsible for booting Windows.
+Your personal documents and data remain untouched on the drive.

 Subscribe for fast, no-fluff fixes and best settings guides